Here's a roundup of items discussed at Verona Council's Workshop Meeting on Tuesday, May 29.

 Council Hears What Ambulance Company Offers

-After much debate over the efficiency of Guardian Angel Ambulance, council invited Lower Valley Ambulance to speak at its meeting.
+After much of Guardian Angel Ambulance, council invited Lower Valley Ambulance to speak at its meeting.

 Council is considering a switch to Lower Valley, which has one station in nearby Oakmont and another in Harmar.
 The company has a total of five ambulances, according to the company’s Manager Seenie Carlisle.